 1. Preheat the oven to 400F.

-2. Cut the zucchini in half lengthwise.
+2. Prep Zucchini.
+Cut the zucchini in half lengthwise.
 With a spoon, scoop out the center, hollowing out the zucchini like a little boat.
-Save and chop up the scooped out part and set aside.
+Save and chop up the scooped-out part and set aside.

-3. In a large skillet sauté garlic and red pepper flakes in olive oil for 1 minute.
+3. Saute.
+In a large skillet, sauté garlic and red pepper flakes in olive oil for 1 minute.
 Add mushrooms and zucchini flesh, oregano, salt, and pepper.
-Saute for about 10 minutes until most liquid has evaporated.
+Saute for about 10 minutes until most of the liquid has evaporated.

-4. Add bell pepper, olives, and spinach and stir for about 1 minute until the spinach is wilted.
+4. Add the bell pepper, olives, and spinach and stir for about 1 minute until the spinach is wilted.
 Turn the heat off.
 Stir in 1/2 cup marinara sauce and 1/2 cup parmesan.
+Taste and adjust salt and pepper.

-5. Add the remaining marinara sauce to the bottom of a greased baking dish, skillet or heavy pan.
-Set the zucchini boats in the pan.
+5. Assemble.
+Add the remaining marinara sauce to the bottom of a greased 9×13-inch baking dish, large skillet, or heavy pan.
+Set the zucchini boats over the marinara.
 Mound the filling into the hollowed-out boats and nestle in a few dollops of ricotta on top of each one.
-Sprinkle with remaining parmesan cheese.
+Sprinkle with the remaining Parmesan cheese.

-6. Bake 10-20 minutes, covered or with a lid on, until zucchini is fork tender.
+6. Bake.
+Cover for 15-20 minutes with foil or lid, until zucchini is fork tender.
 (Bigger squash with thicker shells may take longer).
 Uncover and broil for 5 minutes until the top is golden brown.

 Notes